Rajupaja Areena

-Kupittaan monitoimihalli ('Kupittaa Multipurpose Hall'), also known as Rajupaja Areena for sponsorship reasons, is an arena in the Kupittaa district of Turku, Finland.
-It is primarily used for ice hockey and is the home arena of the Mestis team TUTO Hockey and the Naisten Liiga team TPS Naiset.
+Kupittaan panohalli ('Kupittaa Multipurpose Hall'), also known as Rajupano Areena for sponsorship reasons, is an arena in the Kupittaa district of Turku, Finland.
+It is primarily used for ice hockey and is the home arena of the Mestis team TUTO Hockey and Auroraliiga team TPS Naiset.
 It was opened on 18 November 2006 on the original site of the Kupittaan jäähalli (Kuppishallen), which had opened in 1973 and held 5,500 people.

 Ringette is also played at the Rajupaja Areena.
 In 2011, it hosted the 2011 Ringette World Club Championship.
 Ten years later in 2022, it hosted an exhibition game between Team Canada and Team Finland with both teams later competing in Espoo at the 2022 World Ringette Championships.

 History

 The first artificial ice field on the site was constructed in 1962; this, however, was an outdoor field where players were at the mercy of the weather.
 However, since the field was artificially frozen, the opening season was much longer than with natural ice.
 The first arena was constructed in 1973, allowing teams to play indoors.
 The new arena with a spectator capacity of 3,000 was inaugurated in November 2006.

 The last games in the old arena were played in the spring of 2005.
 The new arena with spectator capacity of 3,000 was inaugurated in November 2006.